Unsupported features

 • with the <mx:Binding twoWay="true"/> tag

-However, one-way binding syntax with curly braces is supported, if the GUI framework allows it.
+However, one-way data binding syntax with curly braces or <mx:Binding> tags is supported in MXHX.

 XML format attribute

-The format attribute of the XML tag can be used in MXML to specify where to use the XML class or the XMLDocument class in AS3, but MXHX does not support an <mx:Xml> format attribute.
+The format attribute of the XML tag can be used in MXML to specify where to use the XML class or the XMLDocument class in AS3, but MXHX does not support a format attribute on the <mx:Xml> tag.
 The Haxe Xml class is always used.
+If OpenFL adds an implementation of the XMLDocument class in the future, it may make sense to add support for it to MXHX.

-Binding syntax with curly braces is supported inside an XML tag in MXML, but <mx:Xml> in MXHX does not support binding at this time.
+Data binding syntax with curly braces is supported inside an XML tag in MXML, but the <mx:Xml> tag in MXHX does not support data binding at this time.
 An error will be reported.

 XMLList tag

 MXML could create an AS3 XMLList object containing a collection of tags.
-MXHX requires XML to have a single root tag.
+The <mx:Xml> tag in MXHX requires a single root tag, and there isn't an equivalent type for collections of tags in MXHX.